marmelab/ng-admin/doc/Getting-started.md

 http://jsonplaceholder.typicode.com/users?_start=1&_end=30&_order=DESC&_sort=id

 But it's very easy to map the two flavors.
 Ng-admin relies on a powerful REST client called [Restangular](https://github.com/mgonto/restangular).
-To configure Restangular, you must write an *interceptor*, which is a simple function receiving the response from the web server and transforming it before it is passed to ng-admin.
+To configure Restangular, you must write an *interceptor*, which is a simple function intercepting the request in order to transform it before it is passed to ng-admin.

 Here is the configuration script required to map the JSONPlaceholder REST flavor with ng-admin REST flavor: